 City funds are considered to be public funds; therefore, their investment is limited by statute to certain obligations of the United States or similar government agencies, cash instruments, and certain pooled investment funds as provided by KRS 66.480.
-At June 30, 2020, holds three long term certificates of deposit in agency for the City of Corbin Police and Firefighters' Pension Fund that do not bear material interest rate risk.
-The City holds one long-term certificate of deposit in the Genera Fund subject to interest rate risk; however, the City does not bear material investment related credit risk or interest rate risk.
+At June 30, 2021, the City holds one long term certificates of deposit in agency for the City of Corbin Police and Firefighters' Pension Fund that do not bear material interest rate risk.
+The City holds one long-term certificate of deposit in the General Fund subject to interest rate risk; however, the City does not bear material investment related credit risk or interest rate risk.
 The City has not adopted a formal investment policy.